JuliaCI/BenchmarkTools.jl/doc/manual.md

 These take exactly the same arguments as `@benchmark`, but behave like the `@time` or `@elapsed` macros included with
-Julia: `@btime` prints the minimum time and memory allocation before returning the value of the expression, while `@elapsed` returns the minimum time in seconds.
+Julia: `@btime` prints the minimum time and memory allocation before returning the value of the expression, while `@belapsed` returns the minimum time in seconds.

 ```julia